pakin6509681182/cs299-term-project-66/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;This project is a 3D model viewer that utilizes Three.js, a popular JavaScript library for creating and displaying animated 3D computer graphics in a web browser.
 &nbsp;&nbsp;&nbsp;&nbsp;This project specifically focuses on displaying Frog models in the .gltf format.
 It also provides user interactives , It also provides interactive features that allow users to manipulate the 3D model in various ways.

+## Tech Use
+- Blender 3.6
+For 3D Modelling
+- Three.JS
+- VS Code

 ## Feature
 ### Status Text
 - Provide status of current colour of Frog's shirt